scranton/scranton.github.io/_posts/2019-05-06-flagger_and_supergloo.md

 ---
 layout: post
 title: SuperGloo to the Rescue!
-Making it easier to write applications for Service Meshes.
+Making it easier to write extensions for Service Meshes.
 date: 2019-05-06T17:51:24Z
-description: How SuperGloo abstracts Service Meshes to allow applications to run on one or more Service Meshes like a superhero.
+description: How SuperGloo abstracts Service Meshes to allow extensions to run on one or more Service Meshes like a superhero.
 tags:
 - SuperGloo
 - Service Mesh